voges/calq/README.md

 ## What is this repository for?

-Adaptive compression of high-throughput sequencing quality values (CALQ)
+CALQ: Compression of high-throughput sequencing quality values for aligned data (CALQ)

 ## Build instructions